30 DBA Interview Questions and How to Answer Them

 In a DBA interview, you are likely to be asked general questions you would get in other types of interviews to help potential employers get to know your personality and see if you are a good fit for their company.
 Here are some common questions you may be asked:

-- What do you see as your biggest weaknesses?
+What do you see as your most significant weaknesses?

-- What do you feel is your biggest professional achievement?
+What do you feel is your most significant professional achievement?